bambinos/bambi/docs/getting_started.rst

 Results
 -------

-When a model is fitted, it returns a ``ModelResults`` object (usually of subclass ``MCMCResults``) containing methods for plotting and summarizing results.
-At present, functionality here is fairly limited; Bambi only provides basic plotting and summarization tools.
+When a model is fitted, it returns a ``InferenceData`` object containing data related to the model.
+This object can be passed to many functions in ArviZ to obtain numerical and visuals diagnostics and plot in general.

 Plotting
 --------

-To visualize a plot of the posterior estimates and sample traces for all parameters, simply call the ``MCMCResults`` object's ``.plot()`` method:
+To visualize a plot of the posterior estimates and sample traces for all parameters, simply pass the ``InferenceData`` object to  the arviz function ``az._plot_trace``:

 .. code-block:: python